FRBNY-DSGE/DSGE.jl/README.md

 Monte Carlo Sampling for DSGE Models"](http://dx.doi.org/10.1002/jae.2397) and the code accompanying their book *Bayesian Estimation of DSGE Models*.
-More information and the original Matlab scripts that this code replicates can be found at Frank Schorfheide's [website](https://sites.sas.upenn.edu/schorf/pages/bayesian-estimation-dsge-models).
+More information and the original MATLAB scripts that this code replicates can be found at Frank Schorfheide's [website](https://sites.sas.upenn.edu/schorf/pages/bayesian-estimation-dsge-models).
 Currently, FRBNY's implementation of SMC works on the small-scale New